VRSEx/VRSEx/README.md

-- 👋 Hi, I’m @VRSEx
+- 👋 @VRSEx
-- 👀 I’m interested in ERC20 ERC721 ERC1155
+- 👀 ERC20 ERC721 ERC1155 WEB3 dApps Polygon
-- 🌱 I’m currently learning BLOCKCHAIN
+- 🌱 BLOCKCHAIN
-- 💞️ I’m looking to collaborate on COMMUNITY DAOS
+- 💞️ COMMUNITY DAOS
-- 📫 How to reach me DUDEMONEY@PROTON.ME
+- 📫 DUDEMONEY@PROTON.ME

 <!---
 VRSEx/VRSEx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.